nwilliams770/academia/JS_Understanding_The_Weird_Parts/Notes/01_ExecContexts_LexicalEnvirons.md

   - So, once code executed line by line, those vars and funcs already created in memory so they can be accessed.
     - Note that variable assignment is executed line by line so variables can be accessed but they point to a placeholder, 'undefined';
     - funcs are sitting in memory in their entirety after hoisting

+### Undefined in JS
+- Undefined is actually a special  value in JS
+- Do not set values to undefined; better to treat it as a reminder that a value has never been set

+## Function Invocation and the Execution Stack
+- **Single threaded**: one command at a time
+- **Synchronous**: execution one line at a time, in the order that it appears
+- JS behaves in a single threaded manner

+- When function is invoked, a new Execution Context is created, forming the **Execution Stack**
+- Each Execution Context has a creation phase and execution phase and is created every time function is invoked

+## Functions, Context, Variable Environments
+- Variable environment: where variables live in memory and how they relate to each other